What does your job involve?

 In my former life it was all hockey all the time.
 Free time is family now and we try to really make our vacations special and memorable.
-We love to travel, Cynthia and I really enjoy Tennis, bike riding and doing “Insanity workouts” together.
-The girls are involved in dance, swimming, gymnastics, piano and musicals so that pretty much makes me the taxi driver of the family mini-van!
-It’s a dad’s life and I’m lovin it.
+We love to travel, Cynthia and I really enjoy Tennis & Family Bike Rides.
+The girls are involved in dance, swimming, gymnastics, cheerleading, voice and musicals so that pretty much makes me the taxi driver of the family mini-van!
+It’s a Dad’s life and I’m lovin it.
 For “guy time” I strategically try to get to pro sports games.
 I love the atmosphere of a live game.
-I’ve been to 70 NHL, NBA, NFL, MLB games in my life and have the dates and scores in a special document.
+I’ve been to 92 NHL, NBA, NFL, MLB games in my life and have the dates and scores in a special document.
 Does that make me a sports nerd?

 If you weren’t a pastor, what would you be doing?

 I’d want to be a hockey coach in an elite setting.
 Shaping and molding a team to work together while teaching life lessons

 Own and operate a Cheesecake Factory franchise